singhpuyam/UAV-OS/README.md

 # UAV-OS

-This repository contains necessary lecture materials and lab hand-outs for UAV RS Course (4th) Course at NESAC
+This repository contains necessary lecture materials and lab hand-outs for UAV RS Course (4th) at NESAC